 Unless you missed the introduction of gestures a few Android releases ago, you are probably aware that modern Android devices offer various navigation methods.
 And, as time passes, more OEMs gravitate towards swipe gestures, leaving the good old buttons behind.
 However, some users still rely on buttons and some of them report that the back button is missing or not working on Android.

-Now, of course, as we made sure to point out, maybe you just need to navigate to Settings and disable gestures (or select Buttons) in order to get back the Back button.
-If you are sure that Buttons are actually enabled but the Back button is missing or not working, check the steps we listed below.
+Now, of course, as we made sure to point out, maybe you just need to navigate to Settings and disable gestures (or select Buttons) to get back the Back button.
+If you are sure that Buttons are enabled but the Back button is missing or not working, check the steps we listed below.

 Table of contents: